-Do you want to see old versions of any WordPress site?
+Do you want to see old versions of a WordPress site?

-Seeing an old version of a WordPress site is not only fun, but it can provide you with design inspiration and give you access to content and media that are no longer available online.
+Seeing an old version of a WordPress site is not only fun but can provide you with design inspiration and give you access to content and media that are no longer available online.

-In this article, we’ll show you how you can simply see older versions of any WordPress website.
+In this article, we will show you how to simply see older versions of any WordPress website.

 Why See Old Versions of WordPress Sites?

 Most website elements will change over time.
-Websites go through redesigns, content gets deleted, and sometimes entire sites will go offline.
+Sites go through redesigns, content gets deleted, and sometimes entire sites will go offline.

-Being able to lookup an older version of a website can be very useful in a lot of situations.
+Being able to look up an older version of a website can be very useful in a lot of situations, such as:

 With that said, let’s take a look at how to see older versions of any website.